hmrc/vat-api/.github/ISSUE_TEMPLATE/feature_request.md

 For any of the above, you **must** contact the software developer support team directly at SDSTeam@hmrc.gov.uk.
 The SDS team do not monitor this repository.

-This repository is for feature requests relating to the VAT API only, fill in the sections below to submit your feature request:
+This repository is for feature requests relating to the VAT API only.

+Fill in the sections below to submit your feature request:

 **Is your feature request related to a problem?
 Please describe.**